[A/N: If you have already read my other stories, welcome back!

 Unfortunately the strain seemed to have left her with a slight feeling of discomfort behind her eyes that seemed to be slowly reaching towards the back of her skull.
 Regardless, she let her breath out with a gasp, and opened her eyes to see Susan glancing back and forth between her and Jonathon with some concern.

 She turned her eyes to Jonathon's face.
-"Is that better?"
+"Is that an improvement?"

 He took a tentative deep breath, grimaced, and let some of it out before answering.
 "Definitely.
 It still hurts, but I feel like I can breathe without screaming now.
 Gods you are a wonder, Myria.
 Thank you."